cucumber/docs/README.md

 If you don't have `pip` installed yet, you'll first need to install it.

-On Mac OS you can do so by installing Python with homebrew
+On macOS you can do so by installing Python with Homebrew

     brew install python